 Saskatchewan is a beautiful Canadian province to live, work and settle permanently.
-The Saskatchewan Immigrant Nominee Program (SINP) is a Provincial Nominee Program (PNP) that provide you pathway to immigrate to Canada as a permanent resident.
+The Saskatchewan Immigrant Nominee Program (SINP) is a Provincial Nominee Program (PNP) that provide you a pathway to immigrate to Canada as a permanent resident.
 SINP operates in coordination with the federal government of Canada.

-It invites residency applications from the skilled and talented people, who want to live and work in Saskatchewan, Canada.
+It invites residency applications from skilled and talented people, who want to live and work in Saskatchewan, Canada.
 Subsequently, the SINP assess the profile of the applicants and nominate the successful candidates to the IRCC for permanent residency in Canada.